rdzman/test/docs/another_test.md

   selected via the three new options for `pf.alg`, namely `'PQSUM'`, `'ISUM'`, `'YSUM'`.
 Also includes new MATPOWER options `pf.radial.max_it` and `pf.radial.vcorr`.
-See Section 4.3 on "Distribution Power Flow" for details. *Thanks to Mirko Todorovski.*
+See Section 4.3 on "Distribution Power Flow" in the [MATPOWER User's Manual][2] for details. *Thanks to Mirko Todorovski.*
 - Major update to OPF soft limit functionality, supporting soft limits on all AC and DC OPF inequality constraints, including branch flow constraints, bus voltage bounds, generator active and reactive